kidunot89/chain-drive/README.md

     )
 ) );
 ```
-The resulting component will take a few additional props `entering`, `exiting`, and `initial`, and `processTimeout`.
+The resulting component will take some additional props `entering`, `exiting`, and `initial`, and `processTimeout`.
 The first three are parameters for Anime.js each applied at different states in the transition's cycle.
-Consult **Anime.js** [documentation](http://animejs.com/documentation/) for more info. `processTimeout` is callback used to calculate the `timeout` prop used for the parent `Chain` or `InnerChain` component.
+Consult **Anime.js**' [documentation](http://animejs.com/documentation/) for more info. `processTimeout` is callback used to calculate the `timeout` prop used for the parent `Chain` or `InnerChain` component.
 The default callback is pretty robust so you'll rarely ever have to set this.
 ```
 <Chain id="app" in={ true }>
     <Container